Apologetics Culture Faith Theology

-Can the Bible Be Our Authority and Not Be Inerrant?
+Can the Bible Be Our Authority and Be Errant?

 Look, I get it.
 There are a growing number of Christians who love Jesus and do not want to give Him up, but they are also uncomfortable with some of the teachings of what we might call “mainstream Christianity.”
 Especially those teachings that challenge the big issues we have to wrestle with today.
 Things like social justice, gender quality, women’s issues, and sexual issues like LGBTQ+.